Welcome to Osanis

 Oscar’s administrative and managerial responsibilities have included family services coordinator and coordinator of residential services, as well as supervisor of group homes and day programs.
 Also, Oscar has supported teams and groups in the social services field with the development and execution of professional growth and team building training.
 Oscar is proud to currently serve as the CEO & Practice Leader of Osanis Counselling and Consulting Inc.

 Oscar considers himself a lifelong learner.
 Oscar envisions continuing his formal education indefinitely.
 Oscar holds a Bachelor of Social Work and a Psychology Minor as well as a Master of Arts in Counselling Psychology from the University of Victoria.
-Oscar is working on completing his PhD in Interdisciplinary studies with focus on Child and Youth care from the University of Victoria.

 Professional Development Profile